kreininmv/PML-30/Ray Tracing/README.md

 # Ray tracing
-I create ray tracing module for shapes like: sphere, plane, quad and tor.
+Ray tracing module for shapes like: sphere, plane, quad and tor.